Importance of Biomechanics : 3 Factors to Physical Performance

 When I was running daily, I pretty much knew what to expect of myself in terms of performance.
 I took each day as it came, in stride, and don’t remember ever having a disappointing session.

-Not so with
+Not so with strength training.

 Women's Goddess Week